Durreen Shahnaz, Founder and Chairwoman

 Prior to IIX, Dharisha worked in London for CAF Venturesome, a social investment fund.
 Dharisha was an Investment Executive responsible for making social investments in suitable charities and social enterprises and managing a portfolio of more than 25 of these organisations.
 Dharisha has also worked for PlaNet Finance in South Africa and VisionFund Lanka in Sri Lanka.

 Dharisha has an MSc in Development Studies from LSE and a BSc in Economics from the University of Warwick.

-Swarnajeet is a part of the Advocacy team at Shujog and IIX.
+Pranav is a part of Corporate Finance team at IIX and is based out of India.